Cake of Light: Ingredients and Symbolism

-The overall significance of the cakes is that it is considered to be a eucharist, a symbolic union between the microcosm, Man, and the macrocosm, the Divine; and the consumption of which completes a sacred circle, affirming an intimate connection between the two, which strengthens with each sacrament.
+also a eucharist-like cake when baked or burned.

-The Cakes of Light, traditionally composed of meal, honey, leavings of red wine lees, oil of Abramelin, olive oil and fresh blood as per the instructions in The Book of the Law is a perfume or incense but also a cake when baked.
+The overall significance of the cakes is that it is considered to be a eucharist: a symbolic union between the microcosm, Man, and the macrocosm, the Divine, the consumption of which affirms a connection between the two which strengthens with each sacrament.

 Olive oil is considered a sacred oil by many cultures and religions of the world.
-It is also an ingredient in the making of Oil of Abramelin, and the olive noted by Aleister Crowley himself as "traditionally, the gift of Minerva, the Wisdom of God, the Logos".
+It is also an ingredient in the making of Oil of Abramelin.
+The olive is noted by Aleister Crowley as "traditionally, the gift of Minerva, the Wisdom of God, the Logos".

-Abramelin Oil was considered by Crowley to be representative of the "whole Tree of Life.
+Abramelin oil was considered by Crowley to be representative of the "whole Tree of Life.
 The ten Sephiroth are blended into the perfect gold".
-Abramelin Oil is thus also a symbol of the Philosopher's Stone of the Alchemists.
+It is thus also a symbol of the Philosopher's Stone of the Alchemists.

 In The Book of the Law

-Cakes of Light are never mentioned by name in The Book of the Law, however many people interpret the following passages as being instructions for their creation:
+Although Cakes of Light are never mentioned by name in The Book of the Law, Crowley interpreted the following passages as being instructions for their creation:

 Aleister Crowley described the Cakes of Light in his book Magick in Theory and Practice:

 Various types of blood are given as acceptable within a Cake of Light.
-"Of the moon" refers to monthly menstrual blood.
+"Of the moon, monthly" refers to menstrual blood.
 "Of a child" refers to fluid from sexual intercourse.
 "From the host of heaven" refers to semen.
 "Of enemies; then of the priest or of the worshippers" is self-explanatory.
-"Last of some beast" refers to animal blood; the least controversial since many foods are made with the substance.
-Although the first three options are used for their higher value (and notoriety), any option is acceptable. or can be formed from menstrual blood or semen.
+"Last of some beast" refers to animal blood.

-Crowley thought it was important for magicians to perform a eucharistic ritual of some kind daily:
+Crowley thought that it was important for ceremonial magicians to perform a eucharistic ritual of some kind daily:

 A Eucharist of some sort should most assuredly be consummated daily by every magician, and he should regard it as the main sustenance of his magical life.
 It is of more importance than any other magical ceremony, because it is a complete circle.
 The whole of the force expended is completely re-absorbed; yet the virtue is that vast gain represented by the abyss between Man and God.

 The magician becomes filled with God, fed upon God, intoxicated with God.
 Little by little his body will become purified by the internal lustration of God; day by day his mortal frame, shedding its earthly elements, will become in very truth the Temple of the Holy Ghost.
 Day by day matter is replaced by Spirit, the human by the divine; ultimately the change will be complete; God manifest in flesh will be his name.